deltamodders/GM3P/README.txt

 		xDeltaCombiner\1: Finished Product Folder
 		xDeltaCombiner\(2+): Single Mod Folder
 		xDeltaCombiner\#\Objects: GameMaker Objects location
-		result\: resulting merges (currently only in xDelta format) modNumbersCache.txt: used to pass off a variable value from GM3P to UTMTCLI during runtime.
+		result\: resulting merges
+		modNumbersCache.txt: used to pass off a variable value from GM3P to UTMTCLI during runtime.
 	Part 2.3: Known Issues and limitations
-		Issue: Sprites that are not in the vanilla game may be out of order
+		Issue: Sprites that are not in the vanilla game may be out of order, except for the last mod applied.
+		Issue: Backported mods don't compare correctly
 		Limitation: Can only apply patches meant for the same version of the same game.
 Can't mix and match
 		Limitation: If 2 mods modify the same object, only the changes for the last affect mod entered applies.
 		Haven't implemented yet: Error Handling